AlfredoThill/codeChallange-Blackstone/README.md

 it's deployed using heroku.

 Regarding testing: as requested by the 'code challange' testing has been set in place using mocha/chai.
-In order to run the tests a '.env' file will be provided with testing credentials.
-To run em, 'npm test'.
+In order to run the tests a '.env' file will be provided with testing credentials, place it on the root folder.
+Then run the tests, 'npm test'.
 Note: So far I haven't been able to mock session variables in my tests, im ussing 'express-session', so you'll see 3 skipped tests regarding the 'Task' controller.
 I did come up with some alternatives, like using a custom middleware for these routes, rewriting the backend logic or changing the session package but I felt any of these would defeat the purpose.